SamG-H/fruit-cli-gem/README.md

 # Fruit
-## A gem utilizing the fruityvice api.
-### Gives information on several fruits and their nutritional value.
+### Gives nutritional information on several fruits by utilizing the fruityvice api.
+## Installation
-### Run gem install fruit and run bin/fruit to access the cli.
+  $ gem install fruit
+## Usage
+  $ bin/fruit
+## License
+  The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).